Omar-03-UX/Hotel-Network-Design/README.md

 Step 10: Documentation

 Document the network design, configurations, and any troubleshooting steps for future reference.
-This concise and structured set of steps can be added to your portfolio on GitHub, providing a clear overview of your network design and implementation skills.
 <br />

 <h2>Languages and Utilities Used</h2>